wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 2.67.63 (2014-5-27) =
+* NEW: Added diagnostics page which gives information on the plugin to help you diagnose problems.
+* Fixed:  Problems due to upgraded PHP5.0 systems and discontinued functions.

 = Version 2.67.62 (2014-5-18) =
 * Fixed:  Problem with stopping comments on posts and other bugs.